laravel/docs/helpers.md

 <a name="method-str-plural"></a>
 #### `Str::plural()` {#collection-method}

-The `Str::plural` method converts a single word string to its plural form.
+The `Str::plural` method converts a singular word string to its plural form.
 This function currently only supports the English language:

     use Illuminate\Support\Str;